Minto, New Brunswick: World War II internment camp

 During the Second World War, the largest internment camp in eastern Canada was located in the hamlet of Ripples, 10 km west of the village of Minto.
-Originally it was home to German and Austrian Jews who had fled the Nazis to England.
+Originally it was home to German and Austrian Jews, both orthodox and non-observant, as well as to other refugees, all of whom had fled the Nazis to England.

-Some youths later became notable, including theologian Gregory Baum, chemist Ernest Eliel and physicist Walter Kohn.
-Later after these Jewish refugees had been released into Canadian life, it became a camp mostly for German prisoners of war, as well as some sympathizers such as Canadian fascist Adrien Arcand.
+Some prisoners later became notable, including theologian Gregory Baum, chemist Ernest Eliel and physicist Walter Kohn.
+Later, after these refugees had been released into Canadian life, it became a camp mostly for German and Italian prisoners of war, as well as some sympathizers such as Canadian fascist Adrien Arcand.
 Its most notable prisoner at this time was the anti-conscriptionist mayor of Montreal, Camillien Houde.

 This internment camp is now a protected site visited by tourists.
 The only structure remaining at the site is the base of a water-tower where a plaque stands, visible from the highway.
 A walking trail leads into the forest where a few ruins of the camp and posted signs describing the area may be found.
 There is a small museum dedicated to the camp located within Minto's municipal building.